 One of the benefits of studying abroad with one of our exchange partners is that you continue to pay your tuition fees for the semester abroad to Capilano University.
-Once selected, you pay:
+Once selected, you pay to CapU:

 - Study Abroad Fee: $375 for a fall or spring term exchange / $250 for a short summer term.

-- Tuition Fees for 12 upper-level credits: This is the tuition fee and tuition surcharge specific to your program of study.
+- Tuition Fees for CapU Shell Courses, which you will register for at CapU while you are completing your term abroad.
+This is the tuition fee and tuition surcharge specific to your program of study.

 - Incidental Fees for the term excluding the U-Pass.

-- Nominal fees may be charged by the host university such as student club fee or student transit fee.
+Note: Nominal fees may be charged by the host university such as health insurance, student club fees, or student transportation passes.

 To help ease these costs, consider applying for one of the many financial awards or scholarships available to CapU students.